ericshape/mcp/servers/Azure.Mcp.Server/README.md

 * Show database details and properties
 * List the details and properties of all databases
 * Create a SQL database
+* Restore a SQL database from a point-in-time backup
 * Update a SQL database configuration
 * Delete a SQL database
 * List SQL server firewall rules